Robert Anthony Welch: Fiction

-Welch's fiction includes The Kilcolman Notebook (1994, Brandon Press), followed by Tearmann (in Irish, Coisceim, 1997) and Groundwork (1997, Blackstaff Press) which was named in The New York Times Book Review as one of the notable books of 1998 and was translated and serialised for Slovakian national radio.
+Welch's fiction includes The Kilcolman Notebook (1994, Brandon Press), followed by Tearmann (in Irish, Coisceim, 1997) and Groundwork (1997, Blackstaff Press) which was named in The New York Times Book Review as one of the notable books of 1998 and was translated and serialised for Slovak national radio.
 Japhy Ryder: Ar Shleasaibh na Mangartan, a book of biographical and critical studies, won the prize at Oireachteas, Ireland's premier Irish language cultural festival, in 2011.

 Two stories from a collection titled The Trap of their Hexes appeared in The Dublin Review, and another story from the collection appeared in the Irish Pages.
 Kicking the Black Mamba: Life, Death, Alcohol and Death, a memoir of his son Egan who drowned in 2007, was published in September 2012 by Darton, Longman and Todd.
 The book prompted significant attention from paper, internet, radio and television media on its release and posthumously achieved the number -one position among RTÉ best sellers.
 It was called a "masterpiece of memoir-writing" by reviewer Paddy Kenoe.